 Once a vendor has accepted the PO and delivered the goods or performed the services, they will send in an invoice requesting payment.
-Invoices should include the Purchase Order Number and be delivered directly to the Accounts Payable section of the Accounting Division either by mail or email.
-Vendors also have the option of sending invoices through the City's elnvoicing platform Transcepta.
-Invoices are entered as a voucher in the ERP system either automatically or by AP staff.
+Invoices shall include the PO number and be delivered directly to the Accounts Payable section of the Accounting Division either by mail or email.
+Vendors also have the option of sending invoices through the City's elnvoicing platform.
+The City cannot pay on invoices that do not include a PO Number.
+Invoices are entered as a voucher in the financial system either automatically or by AP staff.
 Under no circumstances should a vendor submit an invoice directly to the City Department.
 A voucher entry will have information such as invoice number, date, vendor, and funding source (accounting string).
-The ERP system will run a matching process to match the PO lines, voucher lines, and receipt lines.
+The financial system will run a matching process to match the PO lines, voucher lines, and receipt lines.
 If all three match, the invoice will move on to payment.
-If the invoice is for a service, the ERP system will run a two-way match process to match value of the voucher against the PO.
-Invoices using POs with a category code beginning with "9" will be entered by AP, and notification will be sent via the ERP system for approval through a workflow.
-If the voucher value has not exceed the PO value either individually or in the aggregate, the voucher will move on for approvals by the City Department.
+If the invoice is for a service, the financial system will run a two-way match process to match value of the voucher against the PO.
+Invoices using POs with a category code beginning with "9" will be entered by AP, and notification will be sent via the financial system for approval through a workflow.
+If the voucher value has not exceeded the PO value either individually or in the aggregate, the voucher will move on for approvals by the City Department.
 Upon approval of the voucher by the City Department, the invoice will move on to payment.